 Early Warning Signs of Pneumonia

 Are you concerned that your elderly loved one may have pneumonia or some other lung-related illness?
 You are right to be concerned.
 According to the American Thoracic Society, over 50,000 Americans die from pneumonia each year.
+It is important to know the early warning signs of pneumonia to help your loved ones.

 For senior citizens, contracting pneumonia is especially dangerous.
 Pneumonia leads to death more often than any other hospitalized illness.
 Become informed of the early warning signs of pneumonia so you can keep the senior citizen in your life as healthy as possible.